vinicius111andrade/marvel-app/readme.md

 - Chose to use Views instead of Compose, because its much more common in companies currently.
 - Chose to use Kotlin DSL for the gradle configuration files, because its recommended by Google, and is the most recent one.

-## Configuring App SDK Versions
-1. Minimum SDK: the minimum Android API level on which your app can run.
-2. Target SDK: is the SDK version that your app was created to run on.
-It is used to indicate awareness of specific behaviour changes introduced in newer Android versions.
-You make sure that your app behaves fine at this SDK level, considering its particular behaviour.
-3. Compile SDK: determines which API level your app will be compiled with.
-Using the latest API allows us developers to leverage the latest features.

-##### To keep in mind:
-- The compileSDK can not be lower than the targetSDK.
-- The targetSDK can be lower than the compileSDK.
-- You should always use the latest version for the compile and target SDKs.
-- To choose the minimum SDK you should think about and balance: compatibility issues, user base size.
-Newer versions will have less compatibility issues but fewer users.

-##### What did I set?
-- Chose to set Minimum SDK to API 27, Oreo, Android 8.1, because its the most recent API that will run on more than 90% of devices.
-- Chose the Target SDK to be 34, since its the last one available.
-- Chose to use compile SDK 34 also, so it would be the same as the target SDK.

 ## Patterns
 ### Orchestrator Pattern